 Diversity of Thought and Experience

 The mission of International House is to enable students and scholars from around the world to live and learn together in a diverse community that builds lifelong qualities of leadership, respect, and friendship.

 This mission is achieved by daily interaction among students through programs, facilities, and community life designed to foster diversity of thought and experience.

 A History of International Cultural Exchange

 International House was conceived by a YMCA official Harry Edmonds following a chance encounter with a Chinese graduate student in 1909.
 The philanthropy of John D. Rockefeller Jr. and the Cleveland H. Dodge family led to the construction of the first International House in New York City in 1924.

 Host to the World

-In addition to supporting our residents, International House also serves the greater Chicago community as a cultural and intellectual center for a wide array of programs.
+In addition to supporting our students, International House also serves the greater Chicago community as a cultural and intellectual center for a wide array of programs.
 Over 200 public programs are held each year at International House.
 These include music and cultural performances, outreach programs with Chicago-area international organizations, collaborations with foreign consulates, language exchanges and discussions, and forums and debates led by distinguished guest speakers through the Global Voices Performing Arts and Lecture Series.
 Each year, International House provides over 35,000 attendees with meaningful opportunities for discussion and engagement in community, national, and world affairs.